 While homeschooling is legal, according to Italy’s constitution, it is not a widespread form of education in the country.
 In fact, despite its legality, schools in Italy (according to the Home School Legal Defense Association) frown upon this education choice and do not fully support students and families who choose to do so.

-In order to homeschool in Italy:
+To homeschool in Italy:

 - Parents must annually notify the appropriate school authorities (dirigenti scolastici) of their intent to homeschool.